+You can now pre-order the second edition that will be published in June 2021!
 Welcome to the website for Mobile and Social Media Journalism: A Practical Guide.
 Instructors can order a review copy through SAGE/CQ Press.
 The book is also available for purchase on Amazon.
 This site will serve as a resource for professors, students, and journalists.
-I'll share the latest industry trends, video tutorials, examples from journalists, and much more here.
+I'll share the latest industry trends, video tutorials, examples from journalists, and more here.
 Let's also continue the conversation via the book's Facebook page and Twitter feed.

 --Anthony Adornato (@AnthonyAdornato)

 Mobile and Social Media Journalism (SAGE/CQ Press) is the go-to guide for understanding how today’s journalists and news organizations use mobile and social media to gather news, distribute content, and create audience engagement.
 Checklists and practical activities in every chapter enable readers to immediately build the mobile and social media skills that today’s journalists need and news organizations expect.